grab/engineering-blog/_posts/2020-05-29-go-module-a-guide-for-monorepos-part-1.md

 This means that simply _creating_ a tag in an external repository is sometimes enough to affect the `go.mod` file, if you already have a broken import in the codebase.

-### Resolving unexpected dependencies using graphs
+### Resolving Unexpected Dependencies Using Graphs

 To investigate the unexpected dependencies, the command `go mod graph` proved the most useful.